 Nasuni only strengthens this use case.
 With Nasuni’s Continuous File Versioning™, the gold copy of each file is continuously updated in the cloud as changes are made.
 A complete, immutable, versioned history of every file in UniFS® is maintained in the cloud.
 So, in the event of a local or regional disaster, Western Digital can quickly restore access to the global file system, delivering breakthrough recovery points and recovery times and 15-minute disaster recovery.

 Reducing Support Calls & Freeing Up IT Time

-Prior to Nasuni and ActiveScale, Stewart says his phone was ringing off the hook every single day.
+Prior to Nasuni, Stewart says his phone was ringing off the hook every single day.
 “It was a daily fire drill,” he recalls.
 “Now there’s less babysitting of data, and certainly it’s easier to take care of one global ecosystem than 150 NAS devices from 7 OEMs in 40 different locations, of various ages and firmware releases, probably none of which you yourself deployed.”
-Today, all of that has been replaced by one global file system backed by ActiveScale.
+Today, all of that has been replaced by one cloud-backed global file system.
 Western Digital’s IT team can remotely manage storage and permissions, restore deleted files, and more, across all its global offices, through the Nasuni Management Console.